 Breach of contract is a serious reason to hire a lawyer.
 Employment lawyers can review contracts, provide vital legal counsel and help employees understand and protect their rights in the face of abuse or unfair treatment.

-If you’re facing discrimination of any kind in the workplace, you must file a complaint with the HR team.
+If you’re facing discrimination of any kind in the workplace causing workplace conflicts, you must file a complaint with the HR team.
 Nobody deserves to be treated unfairly due to things outside their control, such as age, religion, race, nationality, gender, or sexual orientation.
 Discrimination goes against values that define the modern world, like justice, fairness, and equality, so it has no place in a professional environment.
+Discrimination could involve anything in the workplace.

 Discrimination can affect your confidence, self-esteem, and mental health.
 Moreover, it can severely stunt your career progress.
 Do not tolerate being treated in a discriminatory manner in the workplace.
 Contact an employment lawyer to help you address the issue.
 Together, you can ensure your employer recognizes your rights.